Weed Management

 Disease Management

 There are only a few diseases that significantly affect chickpeas.
 Ascochyta blight is a foliar disease that can impact a chickpea crop with up to 90% yield loss in Kabuli and 50% yield loss in Desi chickpeas.
-Ascochyta blight can also affect seed quality resulting in lower grades.
+Ascochyta blight can also affect seed quality resulting in lower grades, can cause damping off if used for seed, and act as an inoculum source for the disease.
 In chickpeas, Ascochyta blight is much more aggressive than in lentils or peas and is caused by a different Ascochyta species.

 The pathogen overwinters on chickpea residue and seed.
 Both asexual spores and sexual spores can be produced on the residue.
 The sexual stage produces ascospores, which can spread several miles in the wind and are believed to be responsible for early-season lesions.
 These ascospores are produced by genetic recombination, meaning the population can become genetically diverse.
 Research carried out at Agriculture and Agri-Food Canada, Saskatoon, has identified 15 races of Ascochyta rabiei in Western Canada.
 This not only makes breeding for resistance more of a challenge, but it also increases the likelihood of fungicide-resistant strains developing.